Vaei/ProcHitReact/README.md

 ## Why Make a Hit Reaction Plugin?

 > [!NOTE]
-> Existing solutions and tutorials have severe limitations, for example...
+> Existing solutions and tutorials have severe limitations:

   * Visually disruptive when multiple hit reactions overlap
   * Lacks throttling to prevent frequent re-application of effects